fennecdjay/devto.sh/src/banner.md

 # Getting it to work

-First I'm posting this.
+Post successfully uploaded.
+Image uploaded to

-Then I'll try to add a `cover_image` setting in the front matter.
+I add a `cover_image` setting in the front matter.

-For this to work I'll have to upload the banner to DEV.

-  > Is there a way to do this via API ?

 Let's see.